FemboyKZ/group-to-id/README.md

 # Group to ID

-Basic script to fetch members steamID64's from a Steam Group, and save them in a `whitelist.txt` file
+Basic script to fetch members steamID64's from a Steam Group, and save them in a `txt` file

 # usage